Full Blood MOTs in Leicester

 Potassium is a vital electrolyte that regulates nerve signals, muscle contractions, and heart rhythm.
 Abnormal blood potassium—too high (hyperkalemia) or too low (hypokalemia)—can cause serious cardiac and muscular issues.

-Thyroid Stimulating Hormone (TSH) is produced by the pituitary gland and regulates thyroid hormone production.
+Thyroid-stimulating hormone (TSH) is produced by the pituitary gland and regulates thyroid hormone production.
 High TSH suggests hypothyroidism (underactive thyroid), while low TSH indicates hyperthyroidism (overactive thyroid).
 It’s the primary test to assess thyroid function.

 Total Iron Binding Capacity (TIBC) measures the blood’s ability to bind and transport iron.
 High TIBC suggests iron deficiency, while low levels may indicate iron overload or chronic disease.
 It helps assess iron status alongside serum iron and ferritin.